LuisClaudinoDev/luisclaudinodev/README.md

 # 💫 About Me:
-I´m Luís, a game programmer based in Portugal.<br><br>I´m a video gamer lover of which at some point I started learning how to make them.<br><br>I use Unity, Unreal Engine using Blueprints and now I´m starting to learn Godot!
+I´m Luís, a game programmer based in Portugal.<br><br>I´m a video gamer lover, which at some point, I started learning how to make them.<br><br>I use Unity, Unreal Engine using Blueprints and now I´m starting to learn Godot!

 # 💻 Tech Stack: